 - Accessing culturally relevant materials and programs in schools, allowing Indigenous students to see themselves reflected in the learning materials.

 - Gathering academic information to support the unique learning needs of Indigenous students within our schools.

-- Accessing cultural events offered to Indigenous students throughout the school year, including, Indigenous Career Day and First Nations, Métis and Inuit Leadership Camps.
+- Accessing cultural events offered to Indigenous students throughout the school year.

 - Hosting special events at our schools, allowing our Indigenous students to share their unique cultural identity with non-Indigenous students.